deemel/code-snippets/README.md

 - access-management-sdk (Java, Shell): Access management SDK with APIs for authentication and authorization services.
 - bigint (C++, Makefile): An implementation of arbitrary length integers, supporting various arithmetic and comparitive operators.
 - certificate-authority-tool (Shell): OpenSSL tools for creating certificates.
+- demo-spring-boot (Java): Tomcat demo application for an in-memory database with RESTful web services for CRUD operations.
+- demo-database-crud (Java): Tomcat demo application for an in-memory and a graph database with RESTful web services for CRUD operations.
+- demo-sftp (Java): Demo application for getting and putting files via SFTP.
 - diameter-session-manager (C, Makefile): Diameter Credit-Control Application session manager, running as part of the Diameter protocol stack in an embedded Linux RTOS.
 - docker-elasticsearch (Dockerfile, Maven POM, Shell): Custom Docker image for Elasticsearch.
 - docker-filebeat (Dockerfile, Maven POM): Custom Docker image for Filebeat.